achimmertens/advertising/README.md

 Do the following:
 - Write an arbitrary post (not comment).
 It can contain everything, that you usually write
 - Add somewhere in your post exactly the text below
-- Be aware of case sensitivity.
-The text has to be exactly like this; otherwise, your post will not be found
 - You will be rewarded only once, even if you write more posts
+- Please answer to this post, so that others can see how many participants did the job

 ### Optional Additional Content:
 Maybe it is a good idea to round your post up with some content of the advertising product.
 It shows your interst and maybe the sponsor "has a special eye on you" :-).

-Here is an example, that you should write in your own words:
+Here is an example, that you may write in your own words:

 ### Whats about it: